NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Rakshasa Magic.md

 **Prerequisites** Beastbrood
 * * *
 You remember the secrets of your rakshasa forebears and know how to apply those memories to get results.
-You can cast [[Spells/Humanoid Form|Humanoid Form]] and [[Spells/Illusory Creature|Illusory Creature]] once per day each as 2nd-rank divine innate spells.
+You can cast [[Humanoid Form|Humanoid Form]] and [[Illusory Creature|Illusory Creature]] once per day each as 2nd-rank divine innate spells.

 *Source: Pathfinder Lost Omens: Ancestry Guide*
 *OGL*